InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_3_timeseries/README.md

-# Tutorial 4
+# Section 2 | Tutorial 3 | Timeseries

 The goals for this tutorial are:

+- to reinforce the basic mechanics of how d3 allows you to [select](https://github.com/d3/d3-selection) HTML/SVG elements and map them to data elements.
+- to reinforce [HTML svg](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) coordinate system.
+- to reinforce how [d3-scales](https://github.com/d3/d3-scale) can map abstract data elements to visual variables.
+- to reinforce how to add axes to an svg using [d3-axis](https://github.com/d3/d3-axis).
-- Introduce [d3 line](https://github.com/d3/d3-shape#lines) generators, and solidify how a function generator works differently than the appending and manipulating elements we've done so far.
+- introduce [d3 line](https://github.com/d3/d3-shape#lines) generators, and solidify how a function generator works differently than the appending and manipulating elements we've done so far.
-- Reinforce the boilerplate logic, with some slight updates, to further understand the data lifecycle (both for javascript and d3.js enter, update, and exit).
-- Practice [transitions](https://github.com/d3/d3-transition) on elements we know already, but also introduce new types of transitions on scales.
+- to learn the tools to make your own line chart.

 ## Setup + Serve: